mmbman/Katagiri/1983-12-28-Blue-Cliff-Record-Case-49-Talk-2.md

 Alright.
 Do you have questions?

-In the human world, there are many musicians, many artists... generally speaking, so-called “soldiers.”
-You know, many soldiers: musicians, and [very generally] writers.
+In the human world, there are many musicians, many artists, generally speaking.
+So-called “soldiers.”
+Many soldiers: so-called musicians, and [very generally] writers.
 Sometimes people say, “I am a writer.”
-So [there are] many writers – *many*, many writers.
+So [there are] *many*, many writers.
 Many, many poets.
 Many, many musicians.
-But, “a general” is only one.
-It’s pretty hard to find a general of the musician, of a writer.
+But, a “general” is only one.
+It’s pretty hard to find *a general* of the musician, of a writer.
 It’s pretty hard.

-So, if you want to be a writer, generally, you can be a writer, pretty easily.
+So, if you want to be a writer generally, you can be a writer, pretty easily.
 But it’s pretty difficult to become *a general* of a writer, or musician, et cetera.
 For this, you have to practice many, many years... quietly, even though people don’t pay attention to you.

 But, on the other hand, we have to have a very strong, unflinching effort to move toward the truth, seeking every day.